 1/2 c chocolate chips

 For gift-giving, I like to present Easy to Make Toffee whole and let them break it before enjoying it.
-Remove the candy still encased in the foil from the spring-form pan, and gift wrap as desired.
+Simply remove the candy still encased in the foil from the spring-form pan, and gift wrap as desired.

 Woo hoo!
 What a great treat!
 Yum!!!